Do you or your spouse snore? Do you hate wearing that CPAP mask every night?

 70% of the time snoring is indicative of Obstructive Sleep Apnea.
 While approximately 40 million Americans suffer from Obstructive Sleep Apnea, less than 10% have been diagnosed.
 Of those 10%, only 25% have been treated for this life-threatening disorder.

 OSA is, literally, a life-threatening disorder, and is one of the most common sleep disorders where breathing during sleep is impaired or completely stopped due to obstruction of the airway by the tongue, soft palate, tonsils, etc. This results in lower oxygen levels in the blood, as well as frequent sleep arousals, leaving your brain starved of oxygen and quality sleep, two things absolutely necessary to life and health.
 We need restful sleep to think clearly, react quickly, create memories, and repair our bodies.
-In fact, untreated OSA can actually take 12-15 years off your life.
-This is in contrast to smoking, which takes off 7-10 years and Type II Diabetes, which takes 5-10 yrs, and, not to mention, the decline in quality of life that results from poor sleep.
+In fact, untreated OSA can actually take 12-15 years off of your life!
+This is in contrast to smoking, which takes off 7-10 years and Type II Diabetes, which takes 5-10 yrs.

 What Are the Signs of Sleep Apnea?